coderamen666/srd-v3.5-md/spells/spells-a-b.md

 or melds into the new form and becomes nonfunctional.
 When you revert to your true form, any objects previously melded into the new form reappear in the same location on your body they previously occupied and are once again functional.
-Any new items you wore in the assumed form and can't wear in your normal form fall off and land at your feet; any that you could wear in either form or carry in a body part common to both forms at the time of reversion are still held in the same way.
+Any new items you wore in the assumed form and can’t wear in your normal form fall off and land at your feet; any that you could wear in either form or carry in a body part common to both forms at the time of reversion are still held in the same way.
 Any part of the